 Make The Cinnamon-Sugar Wonton Chips

 Preheat the oven.
 Line a baking sheet with parchment paper.

-Use a sharp knife to cut the wonton wrappers into halves.
-They should look like little triangles.
+Use a sharp knife to cut the wontons into triangles.

 Combine cinnamon and sugar in a bowl, then set aside.

-Place the wonton triangles on the prepared baking sheet.
-Drizzle (or use a pastry brush to brush butter over the wontons, then sprinkle with the cinnamon-sugar mixture.
+Place the wonton triangles on the baking sheet.
+Use a pastry brush to brush butter onto the wontons, then sprinkle with the cinnamon-sugar.

 Once baked, let the chips cool completely.

 Make The Dessert Nachos

 Before you begin making the nachos, get out your candies.
-Place them into small bowls if you’re going to have little helpers assisting you make them.
+Place them in small bowls if you’re going to have little helpers assisting you make them.
 (I highly recommend letting your kids help because they will have a blast!)

 Make the sweetened whipped cream, too.
 In another bowl, combine the heavy whipping cream with the powdered sugar.
 Beat with the hand mixer on high until the it reaches the desired consistency.